hamzatrq/NFT_Drops/README.md

 ### To recomplie and deploy on rinkeby:
 > truffle migrate --network rinkeby

+Add your secret mnemonic to a .secret file in the root directory.

 Note: After the contract is deployed please update the smart contract address in src/main.ts file